 For instance, eating this flavorful vegetable for over eight weeks significantly decreased total cholesterol in both healthy patients and patients with high cholesterol.
-The same review found that eating garlic also lowered fasting blood glucose in diabetic patients and had a large effect on lowering both systolic and diastolic blood pressure in hypertensive patients.
+The same review found that eating garlic also lowered fasting blood glucose in people with diabetes and had a large effect on lowering both systolic and diastolic blood pressure in people with hypertension.

 Lastly, this review also found that consuming garlic lowers inflammation in the body — specifically, eating the vegetable lowered C‐reactive protein, an inflammatory marker.
 If you want to lower your cholesterol, blood pressure or the amount of inflammation in your body, adding garlic to your diet might be a safe and easy way to get the results you're seeking.